Harsger/ROOTpostprocessing/README.txt

  (specified by '0' [->false] or '1' [->true], without quotes) NOERRORS omits error-bars (during drawing)
+FORMAT
+ c formatting for scanf used for text-data-input

 -housekeeper: /path/to/files(.dat) (<specifierList>)
  stores data from text-files in root tree